mansoure/mansoure.github.io/research/index.md

 ![crosscloud](/research/essamWordCloud.jpg)

-## Collaborative Data Sharing over Decentralized Graphs
+## Collaborative Sharing and Data Integration over Decentralized Graphs

-This project aims to develop an efficient system and software tools to make it easy for users to share datasets with each other.
-In life sciences and social applications, users need to maintain their data independently of the applications consuming this data.
-The resource description framework (RDF) is extensively used to represent datasets on the Web.
-It uses a simple data model in the form of triples <subject, predicate, object>.
-A key feature is the ability to link two different entities from two different RDF datasets which are maintained by two local independent authorities, such as individuals, research labs, or hospitals.
-Large decentralized graphs can be easily created among a large number of RDF stores where each RDF store provides its own SPARQL endpoint.
+This project aims to develop an efficient system and software tools to make it easy for users to share datasets with each other and integrate data available at geo-distributed engines.
+The RDF data model allows interlinking entities from different Web sources, where each dataset is independently maintained and accessed via a SPARQL endpoint.
+Subsequently various applications in life sciences, government open data, decentralized social networks, and Internet of Things, which need to query RDF graphs across geo-distributed and independent endpoints, have emerged.
+State-of-the-art federated RDF systems usually support a small number of data sources by utilizing schema information.
+They often cause unnecessary data retrieval and communications, leading to poor scalability and response time; these systems cannot support the need of these emerging applications to access tens to hundreds of geo-distributed RDF datasets.
 [Read more](/research/meccano/)